nychealth/EH-dataportal/content/data_stories/assaults.md

 categories: ["social"]
 keywords: ["violence","assaults","poverty"]
 image: ../../images/ds-assaults.jpg
+menu:
+    main:
+        identifier: '02'
 ---

-### Violence has profound effects
+Violence has profound effects.
 An assault, a shooting, a homicide, or any use of force affects people in many deep ways.

 Violence causes physical and emotional harm.
 It can inflict fear, a constant sense of unease.
 It can cause short- and long-term trauma.
 Violence can affect people throughout their lives - including their health.
 It can lead to poor birth outcomes, compromised childhood development, negative health behaviors, physical and mental illness, and premature deaths.